zag82/zag82.githib.io/README.md

-# Andrey Zhdanov - personal
+# Andrey Zhdanov - personal pages

 Some words about me as a developer